East Coast weather raises threat of roof storm damage all year long

 Jonas: A whale of a winter storm

 Next on our list is Winter Storm “Jonas.”
 On Jan.
-22-23, 2016, Jonas broke snowfall records in Harrisburg, Pennsylvania and many other cities along the Atlantic Cost.
+22-23, 2016, Jonas broke snowfall records in many cities along the Atlantic Cost.

 The National Oceanic and Atmospheric Administration reclassified this storm from a Category 4 event to a Category 5 event – the worst of its kind – after reviewing regional snowfall totals.
 Blizzard-like conditions left residents up and down the East Coast digging out for days.